jwt625/WPL/README.md

 # WPL
 WTJ's personal log template

-This is my personal log template using HTML.
+This is my personal log template using HTML and javascript.
 Contents are mainly written in Markdown and are converted to HTML.
-TODOs are formatted JSON which is relatively easy to edit, and it's saved in `todos.json`.
-Markdown and TeX can also be used in the `content` property for TODOs.
+TeX is also supported by MathJax.
+TODOs are formatted in JSON which is very easy to edit, and it's saved in `todos.json`. **Markdown and TeX** can also be used in the `content` property for TODOs.

 The HTML pages mainly includes three columns, the first one for TODOs.
 You can put whatever you want in two other columns in the pages, which is included in two `week-<week number>-columns-<2 or 3>.md` files.
 You can select TODOs by date, status and tags.